Did you know you can learn audit lessons from a brain tumor? Here’s my story.

 If you can’t gain appropriate audit evidence one way, seek another.
 Don’t simply push forward, using the same procedures year after year.
 The doctor in Atlanta was a surgeon, so his solution was surgery.
 His answer was based on his tools, his normal procedures.
 If you’ve always used a hammer, try a wrench.

 If one answer doesn’t ring true, see what someone else thinks, maybe even someone outside your firm.
 Obviously, you need to make sure your engagement partner agrees (about seeking outside guidance), but if he or she does, go for it.
-I often call the AICPA hotline.
+I often contact the Center for Plain English Accounting.
 I find them helpful and knowledgeable.
 I also have relationships with other professionals, so I call friends and ask their opinions–and they call me.
 Check your pride at the door.
-I’d rather look dumb and be right than to look smart and wrong.
+I’d rather look dumb and be right than to look smart and be wrong.

 Fractionated stereotactic radiation was new.
 Dr. Williams was a pioneer in the technique.
-The only way your audit processes will get better is to try new techniques: paperless software (we use Caseware), data mining (we use IDEA), real fraud inquiries (I use ACFE techniques), electronic bank confirmations (I use Confirmation.com), project management software (I use Basecamp).
+The only way your audit processes will get better is to try new techniques: paperless software (we use CCH Prosystem Engagement), data mining (we use TeamMate Analytics), real fraud inquiries (I use ACFE techniques), electronic bank confirmations (I use Confirmation.com), project management software (I use Basecamp).
 If you are still pushing a Pentel on a four-column, it’s time to change.

 Finally, remember that work is important, but life itself is the best gift.
 Be thankful for each moment, each hour, each day.